DanceOfArrows/QWERTY-Shop/README.md

  2. Create a simple e-commerce app while learning TypeScript + GraphQL
  3. Demonstrate to myself (and possibly others) that I have improved and will continue to do so

-These goals have been met and I am very excited to continue working on future projects.
-As of current time, the only plan for QWERTY Shop is to switch the database from MongoDB to PostgreSQL.
+These goals have been met and I am very excited to continue working on future projects.  ~~As of current time, the only plan for QWERTY Shop is to switch the database from MongoDB to PostgreSQL.~~  Database has been swapped over and there are no future plans as of current time.

 Thank you for checking out my project and reading through this!